 What do you think?
 Have you tried using reporting to alert store managers attention to possible opportunities?
 Was it successful?
 Please share!
 Would love to hear your thoughts.

 Interested in learning more about CB4’s software?
-Take a look at our product overview page to learn how IT teams create actionable and relevant recommendations from simple POS data.
+Take a look at our Product Overview resources to learn how IT teams create actionable and relevant recommendations from simple POS data.